MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Last reconciled date and last reconciled balance

-For new checkbooks, the last reconciled balance is the checkbook’s current balance.
-You can make changes to this amount until you’ve reconciled the checkbook for the first time.
-If you change the last reconciled balance after saving the checkbook, you’ll need to enter an adjustment in General Ledger for the Cash account, because an adjusting entry won’t be made automatically.
+For new checkbooks, the last reconciled balance is the checkbook's current balance.
+You can make changes to this amount until you've reconciled the checkbook for the first time.
+If you change the last reconciled balance after saving the checkbook, you'll need to enter an adjustment in General Ledger for the Cash account, because an adjusting entry won't be made automatically.

-After you reconcile a checkbook, the amount in the Last Reconciled Balance field is the same as the bank statement’s ending balance in the Reconcile Bank Statements window.
-This amount can’t be changed in the Checkbook Maintenance window.
+After you reconcile a checkbook, the amount in the Last Reconciled Balance field is the same as the bank statement's ending balance in the Reconcile Bank Statements window.
+This amount can't be changed in the Checkbook Maintenance window.

 #### Setting up a checkbook